ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 Arm CPUs are widely used in traditional ML and AI use cases.
 In this Learning Path, you learn how to run generative AI inference-based use cases like a LLM chatbot on Arm-based CPUs.
 You do this by deploying the [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) on your Arm-based CPU using `llama.cpp`.

-[llama.cpp](https://github.com/ggerganov/llama.cpp) is an open-source C/C++ project developed by Georgi Gerganov that enables efficient LLM inference on a variety of hardware - both locally, and in the cloud.
+[llama.cpp](https://github.com/ggerganov/llama.cpp) is an open source C/C++ project developed by Georgi Gerganov that enables efficient LLM inference on a variety of hardware - both locally, and in the cloud.

 ## About the Llama 2 model and GGUF model format